EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 ![Binder link](binder-link.png)

-The [binder examples](https://github.com/binder-examples) organization on GitHub contains more sample repositories for common configurations that can help you to get started.
+The [binder examples](https://github.com/binder-examples) organization on GitHub contains more sample repositories for common configurations that can help you getting started.

 ## Accessing data